amblelabs/ait-wiki/content/forge.md

       #### Q: Why doesn't BOTI work?
 It glitches my screen!

-      A: Install the `Chloride` mod with the `embeddium` mod!
+      A: Install the `Chloride` mod with the `Embeddium` mod!

       #### Q: Where can I report an issue for forge?

-      A: On the AIT Github page, but make sure to select `Forge` under the `Mod loader` tab!
+      A: On the AIT Github page, but make sure to select `Forge` under the `Modloader` tab!

       #### Q: When will Forge updates come out?